Tomi7710/Dual-app-deployment/README.md

 ## Dual Application Deployment

-This is a Flask app and a Node.js app deployment project.
+This project showcases the deployment of a Flask app and a Node.js app with shared database.

 ### Workflow